RinaldiAgusta/RinaldiAgusta/README.md

 ---

-⭐ *Thank you for visiting my profile.
-Feel free to explore my projects and connect with me for collaboration, data analytics, business intelligence, and technology-related opportunities.*
+⭐ **Thank you for visiting my profile.
+Feel free to explore my projects and connect with me for collaboration, data analytics, business intelligence, data engineering, machine learning, and technology-related opportunities.**